In Stock

 Fertilise

-Red currants benefit from regular feeding and should be fertilised each spring with a general-purpose organic fertiliser.
+Red Currants benefit from regular feeding and should be fertilised each spring with a general-purpose organic fertiliser.
 To support ongoing soil health and productivity, apply a top dressing of well-rotted manure or compost.

 Pruning